Home

 Fin whales

 Fin or finback whales are larger than humpbacks.
-They are actually the second largest of all whale species, with a length of 85 ft (25 m).
+They are actually the second largest of all whale species, with a length of 85 feet (25 m).
 Fins have dark grey bodies, light grey heads, white bellies, and curved dorsal fins.
-They can be usually spotted at the Jeffreys Ledge area during cooler early fall months.
-With their extra large mouths, they consume water containing krill and small fish and then get rid of excess water, swallowing the prey.
+They can usually be spotted at the Jeffreys Ledge area during cooler early fall months.
+With their extra-large mouths, they consume water containing krill and small fish and then get rid of excess water, swallowing the prey.

 Minke whales